Fortress-Wars/FortressWars-Wiki/docs/README.md

 ### Gamemodes

-> All gamemodes are beacon based.
+> All game modes are beacon-based.
 Breaking the enemy beacon is the primary objective.
-Visit the [maps](/maps/) page for more information.
+For more information, visit the [maps](/maps/) page.

 #### Classic

-Two teams attack and defend their own at the same time!
+Two teams attack and defend at the same time!

 ![Urban - Overview](../assets/maps/urban/urban-overview.jpg "Urban")